beMimg/weather-app/README.md

-Weather Planet Search App
+Globe Weather

 Welcome to the Globe Weather!
-This web application allows you to search for the weather conditions on various planets within our solar system.
+This web application allows you to search for the weather conditions on various locations.
 It provides current day weather information and forecasts for the next three days.
-Whether you're a space enthusiast or just curious about the weather on other planets, this app has got you covered.

 Live Preview
 https://bemimg.github.io/weather-app/